CarsonDavis/CarsonDavis.github.io/docs/writing-posts.md

 ![Description](webp/photo.webp)
 ```

-This still works — it just loads the full image immediately without LQIP.
+This loads the full image immediately without LQIP.
 The `media_subpath` resolves the URL the same way.

 ## Fallback Behavior